Before You Arrive

 Skin-to-skin contact means your baby is placed naked, belly-down, directly on your chest.
 Skin-to-skin stabilizes your baby’s breathing, heart rate and temperature.
 We encourage skin-to-skin contact.

 We encourage you to breastfeed your baby as it is the best nutrition for your baby.
 Our Breastfeeding Resource Center includes Lactation Consultants, nurses who specialize in breastfeeding and who are available if you need more help than your nurse can provide.
-For additional information, please refer to our palm card on breastfeeding tips.
+Please refer to the Breastfeeding Bill of Rights.
 For mothers who choose not to breastfeed, formula is available in the hospital.

-Generally, you will be discharged two days after a vaginal birth and three to four days following a caesarean birth.
+Generally, you will be discharged two days after a vaginal birth and three to four days following a cesarean birth.
 Both your obstetrician and pediatrician will authorize discharge for you and your baby.
 New York State requires that you have an infant car seat properly installed for your car ride home.

 Bring an Outfit